-Take care of the KNIVES – Do NOT put them in the drawer!
+Take care of the sharp KNIVES – Do NOT put them in the drawer!

 Keep your dirty clothes and shoes outside – do NOT bring dirt inside

 Working clothes or other dirty clothes should NOT go inside the sailboats.
 Do your best to keep the boats clean at all times.
-Mud and dirt may bring insects, seeds, or other parasites inside the boat, which can make great damage to the boat and the interior for instance mold.
+Mud and dirt may bring insects, seeds, or other parasites inside the boat, which can make great damage to the boat and the interior for instance mold or ant colonies.